 If it is authentic home office design ideas you're after, find out how to create a Mid-century modern home office in our guide.

 Live in a period home, but want to experiment with a more contemporary look?
 The home office is the easiest room to achieve a nice balance between classic and contemporary.
-This home office, for instance, combines contemporary furniture with the more traditional pieces, while the upholstered chair gives the room an air of comfort and a splash of colour.
+This home office, for instance, combines a traditional desk and classic wingbone chair, with modern pink polka-dot wallpaper and open cube shelves.

 6. Utilise spare corners in small houses